Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Method

-Simple skip connections in UNet do not consider the relative importance of feature maps in different paths during the fusion process, which may result in some important features being overlooked~\cite{Azad2022MedicalIS,Kolahi2024MSA2NetMA,wang2022uctransnet}.
-Therefore, this section proposes the MPAFM to process the feature maps of the corresponding layers of the encoder and decoder, as shown in \cref{fig:MPAFM}.
-The aim is to suppress unimportant features to minimize artifacts while progressively capturing detailed and structural information for the image at different scales and different receptive fields.
+Simple skip connections in UNet do not consider the relative importance of feature maps in different paths during the fusion process, which may result in some critical features being overlooked~\cite{Azad2022MedicalIS, Kolahi2024MSA2NetMA}.
+Therefore, this section proposes the MPAFM to process the feature maps of the corresponding layers of the encoder and decoder, as shown in \Cref{fig:MPAFM}.
+The aim is to suppress unimportant features to minimize artifacts while progressively capturing detailed and structural information for the image at different scales and receptive fields.
+It operates through three distinct stages: Dual-path attention feature generation, bidirectional interaction, and feature recalibration.

-Attention feature map.
-Obtain an attention feature map that integrates spatial and channel information.
-First, channel attention $\mathcal{C}$ is used to process the encoder's feature $e$ to reflect the importance of each channel.
-Spatial attention $\mathcal{S}$ is used to process the decoder's feature $d$ to capture the important regions.
-And the weight map that combines the two provides more comprehensive information guidance.
-Further, the weight map is refined into $A$ and $B$ using the weight refinement block $\mathcal{W}$.
-They act on different input feature maps to enhance important features more precisely.
-The formula is as follows:
+\textbf{Dual-path attention feature generation.} This stage aims to generate two enhanced feature maps, each selectively focused on the most critical information from its respective path.
+First, we use channel attention ($\mathcal{C}$) and spatial attention ($\mathcal{S}$) to process the encoder-decoder features ($e$ and $d$), generating a pre-attention map $A_{pre}$.
+This initial fusion captures both "what" (channel) and "where" (spatial) is important.
+BN ($\mathcal{B}$) is then used to stabilize the feature distribution, which helps the subsequent layer learn more stable spatial weights.
+It is defined as:

+Next, $A_{pre}$ is refined into $w_e$ and $w_d$ using the weight refinement block $\mathcal{W}$. $\mathcal{W}$ contains 1$1\times$1 selection convolution $\varphi_{1\times1}$, softmax function $\sigma$, and split operations, as shown in \Cref{eq2}.
+This competitive allocation forces the model to decide at each pixel whether to prioritize information from the encoder or the decoder.

+Finally, $w_1$ and $w_2$ are applied to their respective encode-decoder features ($e$ and $d$), to produce the final attention-enhanced features, as shown in \Cref{eq3}.